 The modifications to the fences ahead of the 2013 renewal produced an immediate impact as all 40 horses were still racing after seven fences and only two horses fell throughout the whole contest and 33 got past half-way.
 Therefore it can be argued that being on a super-safe jumper is not quite the advantage it used to be and the main argument against Tiger Roll when he won his first Grand National last season was that he may be too small to win.
 The first two winners since the safety modifications are unlikely to have got away with their jumping mistakes in years gone by.

 In fact, the winner of that first running since the modifications where the fence frames were altered from wood to EasyFix plastic birch, Auroras Encore, was statistically the worst jumper to win the Grand National since Maori Venture in 1987 (who had seven previous falls/unseats) if purely judging by number of previous falls/unseats, which he had totalled six.
 Good jumpers still have to be preferred of course as although the fences have been modified to be kinder if a horse makes a mistake, they still provide a stern test of a horse’s jumping.
-The last four winners have never fallen or unseated their rider during their career and 20 of the last 23 winners had no more than two falls/unseats to their name beforehand but, that said, two of those winners came in the last seven years.
+The last four winners have never fallen or unseated their rider during their career and 20 of the last 23 winners had no more than two falls/unseats to their name beforehand but, that said, two of those winners came in the last seven runnings.

 NUMBER OF RUNS DURING SEASON

-Five years ago Pineau De Re became the busiest Grand National winner for 25 years having raced on eight occasions since the start of August whereas all other winners since Little Polveir (1989) had run between three and six times.
+Six years ago Pineau De Re became the busiest Grand National winner for 25 years having raced on eight occasions since the start of August whereas all other winners since Little Polveir (1989) had run between three and six times.
 The last winner to have missed the whole of the previous season was Royal Athlete in 1995.

 ‘WELL-IN’ AT THE WEIGHTS

 Four of the last 13 winners were officially at least 5lb ‘well in’ having improved since the weights were unveiled in mid-February.
-Despite having won the Grand National the previous season, Tiger Roll was in fact as much as 8lb ‘well in’ last year having won the Cross Country Chase by 22 lengths after the weights were framed.
+Despite having won the Grand National the previous season, Tiger Roll was in fact as much as 8lb ‘well in’ for his second success having won the Cross Country Chase by 22 lengths after the weights were framed.
 In addition, Sunnyhillboy was defeated by just a nose in 2012 attempting to do likewise.
 This is significant as few contenders are ‘well in’ at all, let alone to the tune of 5lb+.
 Trying to find the best handicapped horse is usually the best way of attacking handicaps but that sometimes gets lost in all the facts and figures and luck-in-running required to win the Grand National.

-The consensus view after Neptune Collonges became the first winner since Red Rum to carry over 11st 5lb eight years ago (98 horses had tried and failed in the intervening 24 years) was that it was time to raise the white flag regards opposing the top weights.
+The consensus view after Neptune Collonges became the first winner since Red Rum to carry over 11st 5lb nine years ago (98 horses had tried and failed in the intervening 24 years) was that it was time to raise the white flag regards opposing the top weights.
 Every Grand National winner between 1984-2004 had carried no more than 11st but, with four consecutive winners between 2009-2012 carrying a minimum of 11st, the tide had not just started to turn, it had seemingly fully turned.
 The more compressed nature of the handicap appeared to suggest that this once-critical trends factor had seemingly run its course but then the 2013 and 2014 runnings were totally dominated by lower-weighted horses which coincided with the timing of the safety modifications.

 To confuse the issue even further, class then came to the fore in 2015 with Many Clouds carrying 11st 9lb to victory, comfortably the biggest weight of any winner since Red Rum but then seven of the first eight home in 2016 carried between 10st 5lb-10st 9lb.
 A year later just one horse carrying over 11st finished in the first 15 (and Blaklion (4th) carried only 1lb over that threshold) and in 2018 six of the first seven home carried under 11st.
 Tiger Roll carried 11st 5lb to his second success in the race, but few argue that we are not dealing with a remarkable horse in his case.